hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu-docs.md

             </td>
             <td>
-                This PR updates all dependencies to their latest versions, adds tabs to the pages in the docs directory, and updates tabs in versions 23.10.2, 23.7.3, and 23.4.1.
+                - Update to docusaurus 3
+- Fix tabs to work on docusaurus 3 (the plugin we used only supports docusaurus2)
+- Change versions shown to only the last three minor versions based on [converstations in discord from the maintainers](https://discord.com/channels/905194001349627914/905205502940696607/1179912405216669828)
+- Added in a section in the Readme for users to view/host older versions on their own infra
             </td>
         </tr>
     </table>